Visiting Stuttgart’s Birkenkopf Memorial (Rubble Hill)

 In Remembrance

 At the summit, I saw many recognizable facades from ruined buildings.
-Literally, mountains of rubble were present.
-A large cross stands among the rubble and a plaque nearby reads
+Mountains of rubble were present.
+A large cross stands among the rubble and a plaque nearby reads:

 Worth a Visit

 If you have a bit of time, make your way to the Birkenkopf.
 Check the weather before arrival so that you can wear the proper attire.
-An added bonus is that the Birkenkopf is free of charge.
-There are no admission fees.
+A bonus is that the Birkenkopf is free of charge although you may need to pay for parking if you are arriving by car.

-One last helpful tip for those of you bringing little ones.
-The path to the top of Birkenkopf is paved and user friendly for strollers.
-Although a carrier would be more ideal, a stroller is definitely feasible.
+Here’s one last helpful tip for those with young children: The path to the top of Birkenkopf is paved and stroller-friendly.
+While a carrier would be ideal, you can manage with a stroller if you’re willing to carry it up the small set of stairs near the parking lot.

 Arriving by car: Park at the Rotenwald / Geißeichstrasse intersection